lethain/staff-eng/src/markdown/guides/staff-projects.md

 [Ras Kasa Williams](https://staffeng.com/stories/ras-kasa-williams) joined an inflight project that he later became the lead on, which served as his Staff project:

-> I joined Mailchimp as a Senior Engineer.
-I was immediately added to a project team (which included an Engineering Director and two Principal Engineers) meant to build out Mailchimp's first internal, self–service analytics platform.
+> I joined Mailchimp as a Senior engineer.
+I was immediately added to a project team (which included an Engineering Director and two Principal engineers) meant to build out Mailchimp's first internal, self–service analytics platform.
 > A key aspect of this project was being effective and executing at a high level.
-For better, or for worse, having two other Principal Engineers meant expectations for me likely weren't that high.
+For better, or for worse, having two other Principal engineers meant expectations for me likely weren't that high.
 But I was able to jump in immediately and start contributing to core aspects of the project with very little hand-holding from them; by the end, I was one of the key contributors on the team.
 I would ultimately be formally installed as a tech lead to help continue shepherding that project work as it was absorbed into my current engineering group, Data Services.

 Few companies write down their Staff project requirements.
 They're more frequently the sort of "soft gate" that's brought up during a promotion meeting, sometimes to the surprise of both the manager and the would-be Staff engineer.
 The most reliable technique for uncovering these requirements is your "sure thing" promotion not getting approved, but that isn't much fun.
 Almost as reliable and much less frustrating is relying on the strategy of [maintaining and getting feedback on your promotion packet](https://staffeng.com/guides/promo-packets) well in advance of your promotion attempt.